 Beyond the Tribe: Judaism as a Meaning-Making Wisdom

-An internationally sought–after speaker, Rabbi Irwin Kula has inspired people worldwide by using Jewish wisdom to speak to all aspects of modern life and relationships.
-An engaged and thoughtful trader in the global marketplace of ideas, he led a Passover Seder in Bhutan; consulted with government officials in Rwanda; helped build cultural and interfaith bridges in Qatar; and met with leaders as diverse as the Dalai Lama and Queen Noor to discuss compassionate leadership in the 21st century.
+An internationally sought-after speaker, Rabbi Irwin Kula inspires people worldwide by using Jewish wisdom to speak to all aspects of modern life and relationships.
+An engaged and thoughtful trader in the global marketplace of ideas, he led a Passover Seder in Bhutan, consulted with government officials in Rwanda, helped build cultural and interfaith bridges in Qatar, and met with leaders as diverse as the Dalai Lama and Queen Noor to work on the challenge of compassionate leadership in the 21st century.
 Across the U.S., he works constantly with religious, business and community leaders, corporate and family foundations, and religious and philanthropic institutions to promote leadership development and institutional change.

 Rabbi Kula is in constant demand for his distinctive perspective on both spiritual and secular matters by the media.
-A regular on FoxNews.com's God Talk,he's appeared frequently on NBC’s Today Show, was a repeat guest on The Oprah Winfrey Show and has appeared on Frontline (PBS), and PoliticsDaily.com, among others.
-A blogger for The Huffington Post and the Washington Post's ’s "On Faith," he co-hosted the weekly radio show, Hirschfield and Kula.
-He is also the Co-founder and Executive Editor of The Wisdom Daily.
+A regular on FoxNews.com’s Spirited Debate, he’s appeared frequently on NBC’s Today Show, was a repeat guest on The Oprah Winfrey Show, and has appeared on The O’Reilly Factor (Fox), Frontline (PBS), and PoliticsDaily.com, among many others.
+A blogger for The Huffington Post and the Washington Post’s “On Faith,” he co-hosted the weekly radio show, Hirschfield and Kula.